Program Rates: Non-member $175, Member $157.50

 Registration Deadline: September 30, 2020

 Discover the art of photographing wolves at the International Wolf Center.
 Participants will learn important information about wolves and what to look for in capturing their unique behaviors.
-See how the 2020 pups are adapting to life in the Exhibit Pack as the fall colors start to appear.
-The schedule highlights the Exhibit Pack’s peak activity for photographing and allows for a Saturday field trip to view surrounding wolf habitat.
+In addition to the Exhibit Pack, participants will spend some time in the surrounding Superior National Forest where the fall colors can be dazzling.

 Download important program details [PDF] (cancellation policy, details on lodging, meals and transport, packing list and sample itinerary and Required Health Form).
 Read all documents very carefully.
 Winter wear for this program is extremely important, and must not be overlooked.